Darren Arnold Darren Arnold

 The photography opportunities are very different here but just as wonderful.
 The ability to grab a camera and just go walk, without being overly concerned about personal safety is liberating.
 The huge range of scenery is every bit as diverse as it is in South Africa.
 Different but just as inspiring.
 Coming home has really made that apparent to me and even though the weather has done its best to dampen spirits, in reality it just makes me look forward to photographing in Spring, even more.

-Check out the video page or my YouTube channel to see me out and about in these locations.
+Check out my YouTube channel to see me out and about in these locations: